ccaum/airplay-homekit-rpi/README.md

 ## Streaming Audio

-In iOS, tap the AirPlay symbol in you Music app, or whatever app you'd like to stream audio from.
+In iOS, tap the AirPlay symbol in your Music app, or whatever app you'd like to stream audio from.
 Whatever you named the AirPlay speaker should appear as an option.